 Travel with Children

-The Canary Islands has something to satisfy even the most demanding mini traveller.
-Start with the natural canvas – wide beaches edged by shallow, calm water.
-Add to that a submarine trip or perhaps a kids' scuba diving class, throw in a museum focusing on the islands' nautical, pirate-plagued past and top it all off with a camel ride through sand dunes or a visit to one of the many theme parks.
+The Canary Islands has something for even the most demanding mini traveller.
+Start with the natural canvas – wide beaches edged by shallow, calm water and bordered by rocks that shelter rock pools and scuttling crabs.
+Add to that a submarine trip or perhaps a kids' diving class, kayaking, surfing, kitesurfing or a fun bike trip into the hills.
+Throw in a museum focusing on the islands' nautical, pirate-plagued past and top it all off with a camel ride through sand dunes, a hike around a volcano rim or a trip to one of the many theme parks dotted around the islands.

 Best Regions for Kids

-Parents may baulk, but the theme parks around Los Cristianos have undeniable appeal for children, while go-karting, whale-watching, beaches and boat rides should have the whole family smiling.
+Parents may baulk, but the theme parks around Los Cristianos have undeniable appeal for children, while go-karting, whale-watching, beaches and boat rides should have the whole family cheering.
+Surf lessons can keep kids entertained for hours and there's also diving to teach them a few new skills.

 The sandy choice at Corralejo is superb.
 Older kids will love striding out on the dunes south of town, while tiny tots may prefer the small sheltered coves by the harbour.
-Splashier options include the massive Baku Water Park, plus boat rides and children’s snorkelling courses.
+Kids of all ages will adore the colourful murals decorating Puerto del Rosario.
+Splashier options include the massive Acua Water Park, plus boat rides and children’s snorkelling and surfing courses.

 Parque Nacional de Timanfaya is something to impress the most blasé whippersnapper, with natural geysers, moonscape terrain, audiovisual presentations and camel rides.
 The restaurant’s volcano-powered BBQ is pretty cool as well.